-- Bikeshedding (also referred to as the law of triviality) describes a phenomenon where people spend a relatively large amount of time, energy, and other resources dealing with relatively minor issues.
+- Bikeshedding (also referred to as the law of triviality) describes a phenomenon where people spend excessive resources—especially time and energy—dealing with relatively minor issues.

-- People tend to focus on trivial issues because they are easier for them to understand, because they require fewer resources in order to solve, and because they don’t require them to take as much responsibility.
+- People tend to focus on trivial issues because they’re simpler to understand, easier to solve, and don’t involve taking on much responsibility.